Hwy 14 and Co. Rd. 9 — J-turn

 How are tractors and wagons supose to get across the hwy.
 It's going to be a suicide trip to get across the road

-Crazy Larry asked almost 2 years ago
+Crazy Larry asked over 2 years ago

 Crossing a four-lane divided highway can be dangerous.
 We are planning a reduced conflict intersection (RCI) at Highway 14 and County Road 9.
 RCIs are proven to reduce the number and severity of crashes – especially right-angle crashes.
 The plan includes widened shoulders to give extra space for agricultural equipment to cross without having to enter Highway 14 traffic.
 You can learn more about RCIs on MnDOT's website here: http://www.dot.state.mn.us/roadwork/rci/.